-Of course, a vegetable soup or casserole can also prove to your child that vegetables can be tasty; they have to find what works for them and their taste buds.
+Of course, a vegetable soup or casserole can prove to your child that vegetables can be tasty; they have to find what works for them and their taste buds.

-#4 Add several options
+#4 Add Several Options.

 Bento boxes neatly display food and encourage food in different shapes, orientations, and sizes.
 Additionally, they help keep foods organized, separated, and fresh.